spikeekips/mitum-doc/readthedocs/docs/contribution.rst

 Contribution
 ============================================================

-Mitum started as opensource project and it will be.
+Mitum started as open source project and it will be.
 Any kind of contribution will be welcome.
-At this time, mitum needs your help at this parts:
+At this time, mitum needs your help at these parts:

 * Development
 * Documentation